tum-v2/parloa-ui/README.md

 npm run prettier:check
 ```

 This will check every file and tell you if the files follow the rules of the prettier or not.
-Please note that this will not automatically fix the problems in the files.
+Please note that this will
+not automatically fix the problems in the files.

+**It is recommended to run this command before every commit.**

-If you want `prettier` to ignore some files, please create a `.prettierignore` file in the root of the project and add the files you want to be ignored.
+If you want `prettier` to ignore some files, please create a `.prettierignore` file in the root of the project and add
+the files you want to be ignored.
 See details [here](https://prettier.io/docs/en/ignore.html).

 If you want prettier to fix your files for you, you can run the command: